esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 2) Create a SLURM script to run the shell script in VRE_dapto_resistance directory and submit to cluster.
 Read comments in variant_call.sbat for assistance.

-3) Make sure you bgzip and tabix index your vcf files for IGV visualization since it is not included in variant calling shell script.
+3) Once the job completes, Make sure you bgzip and tabix index your vcf files (in folder Step6_variantfilteraion) for IGV visualization since it is not included in variant calling shell script. (*note snpEff annotation should be skipped because our reference is not in the database)

+Wait for this variant call job to finish before you proceed to next exercise.

+4) Examine onlysnp vcf file and check how many high quality SNPs we end up with.

-4) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)
+5) Load files into IGV and examine annotations of genes in or around variants in filtered vcf.
+Use VRE_daptoS_gene_annot.gff3, VRE_daptoS_ref_strain.fasta, relevant bam and vcf files for IGV (*note snpEff annotation should be skipped because our reference is not in the database)

 Exercise: Colistin resistance in Acinetobacter
 ----------------------------------------------